40 Native Ohio Wildflowers and Plants

 13) Hairy Beardtongue

-Hairy Beardtongue are beautiful native Ohio flowers
+Hairy Beardtongue flowers in bloom

 Hairy beardtongue is a herbaceous perennial from the plantain family (Plantaginaceae).
 Hairy beardtongue is native to eastern parts of North America and grows in dry habitats such as grasslands and prairies.